mitchtabian/Food2Fork-KMM/README.md

 Important Android Studio and gradle configuration information for this project.

 ### Android Studio Version
-I've been using Canary 8.
-I was using a newer version but had some issue.
-You can see the version archive here: [Android Studio Archive](https://developer.android.com/studio/archive)
+I've been using "Android Studio Arctic Fox (2020.3.1) Canary 8".
+I was using a newer version but had some issues.
+If you want to decrease the probability that you will have random issues that I did not, use the same version as me.

+You can download here: [Android Studio Archive](https://developer.android.com/studio/archive).

 ### Kotlin Multiplatform Mobile Plugin
 Make sure you install this plugin.
 It will make your life way easier.